 Modern cars are often criticised for obscene levels of power, but with the weight deficit that new cars carry, it counteracts all that power.
 As a result, some rear-wheel drive cars have huge torque figures which make them a nightmare to control when accelerating out of corners in anything but dry conditions.

 A car like the AE86 brings back that feeling of less is more.
 At no point did I feel that anything other than 100% throttle on the straights was too much (of course forgetting the part when I need to brake for corners).
-Such is the speed, you’re never really exceeding the speed limit on such twisty roads, and so while you don’t get the same sense of speed, the whole drive is that much more rewarding.
+You’re never really exceeding the speed limit on such twisty roads, and so while you don’t get the same sense of speed, the whole drive is that much more rewarding.

-Needless to say, there’s a reason Toyota went racing with the AE86 and why today, drifters and various other professional motorsport drivers opt for the AE86, and that reason is its ability in the corners.
-It’s beautifully balanced, has a nice turn in, despite being 30+ years old, and gives good feedback through the wheel.
-The lack of power-assisted steering helps this but also hinders it; any undulation in the road is heightened and at times genuinely snatches the wheel from your hands, which can be unnerving on entry to corners.
+Needless to say, there’s a reason Toyota went racing with the AE86 and why today, drifters and various other professional motorsport drivers opt for the AE86 – and that reason is its ability in the corners.
+It’s beautifully balanced, has nice turn-in, despite being 30+ years old, and gives good feedback through the wheel.
+The lack of power-assisted steering helps this but also hinders; any undulation in the road is heightened and at times genuinely snatches the wheel from your hands, which can be unnerving on entry to corners.

-Its handling abilities aren’t surprising when taking into account the arguably over-engineering of the whole car, which boasts anti-roll bars, a limited-slip differential and inclined hydraulic dampers.
+Its handling abilities aren’t surprising when taking into account the arguably over-engineered nature of the whole car, which boasts anti-roll bars, a limited-slip differential and inclined hydraulic dampers.
 MacPherson struts were used up front with transverse track control arms, as well as ventilated brake discs.

 Above all though, it’s a car that leaves you smiling once you get out.
-It’s instantly recognisable when driving around, as the teens of Crawley screamed out “that’s sick mate!” when I drove by.
+It’s instantly recognisable when driving around: as the teens of Crawley screamed out when I drove by, “that’s sick mate!”.
 It’s pretty enough but in today’s market, finding one standard is like finding a needle in a haystack.
-Most will have been modified, either to an extreme standard, tastefully done, or, if you’re really unlucky, hideously modified.
+Most will have been modified, either to an extreme standard, tastefully done, or, if you’re really unlucky, hideously maimed.

 That being said, the example I drove had been modified, with the only displeasing aspect being the exhaust, which was altogether deafening.
 On the whole it was a brilliant car that benefited from suspension tweaks to bring with it sharper performance.
 Do bear in mind that while some may be modified, they could benefit from this.

 Period road testers were more than happy about the arrival of the Corolla, too, with many acknowledging its back-to-basics driving pleasure.
-While it was criticised for its lack of refinement, it was almost excused on two bases; one being its price, the second being its focus on driving.
-The presence of a properly-located rear axle was to most testers’ liking, although the whine from the gearbox and limited-slip differential was too much at motorway cruising speeds, with reviewers marking it down for long journeys.
+While it was criticised for its lack of refinement, it was almost excused on two bases; one being its price, the second being its focus on driving pleasure.
+The presence of a properly located rear axle was to most testers’ liking, although the whine from the gearbox and limited-slip differential was too much at motorway cruising speeds, with reviewers marking it down for long journeys.

 On the whole, though, the Corolla was a breath of fresh air into the sports coupe market; cheap, easy to drive, great fun, but above all, an absolute hoot to drive, even today.